Summary

 In fact, the company's stock price was already up by more than 70% on Tuesday on heavy volume before trading was halted.

 But NewAge has already entered into a $16 million super-priority DIP financing agreement and a so-called "stalking horse" asset purchase agreement with a company named "DIP Financing LLC" for the sale of substantially all of its assets for a mere $28 million.
-The purchase price would be satisfied in cash and with a credit bid as the stalking horse bidder has apparently acquired East West Bank's $12+ million RCF claim discussed above.
+The purchase price would be satisfied in cash and with a credit bid as the stalking horse bidder has acquired East West Bank's $12 million RCF claim discussed above.
+In addition, the stalking horse bidder intends to credit bid the DIP facility which means no funds would be available for distribution to unsecured creditors and equity holders.

 Pursuant to Section 363 of the U.S. Bankruptcy Code, NewAge is planning for an auction process to allow for competing bids on its assets.